Skip to main content

 Tear duct blockage in babies

 Tear duct blockage means that there is a blockage of the tiny channels (ducts) that drain tears from the inside corner of the eye into the side of nose.
-These tiny channels are known as the tear duct (also called the nasolacrimal duct).
+Many babies are born with blocked tear ducts.
+They usually open up without any treatment by the time they are one year old.

 Continue reading below